 Take this familiar scenario: despite your best attempts, a third of your group fail to do their revision homework task.
 Annoyed and frustrated, you issue a detention and demand better next time.
 Next time comes along and…well, you know the story.

 Now, we can reverse this gloom-ridden scenario.
 Rather than harden the anti-revision attitude, where students feel safe in their group identity as being anti-academic, we can speak with relentless positivity about how much students are revising.
-Instead of spending all our time railing at those who have failed to revise, we should celebrate individuals who exhibit the revision behaviours we desire, making every student thinks this is the norm.
+Instead of spending all our time railing at those who have failed to revise, we should celebrate individuals who exhibit the revision behaviours we desire, making every student think this is the norm.

 As every teacher knows instinctively, “Fear is the path to the dark side.”
 What our students want and need is to feel like they belong.